RobertsBatars/ai-node-builder/devdocs.md

 *   **Why a State Machine?** A state machine provides a clear and robust framework for managing the lifecycle of each node during a workflow run.
 It eliminates ambiguity and race conditions by ensuring that nodes transition through well-defined states (`PENDING`, `WAITING`, `EXECUTING`, `DONE`).
 This was a more resilient alternative to complex locking mechanisms or trying to manage a tangle of interdependent `asyncio` tasks without a central state tracker.

-*   **Smart Dependency Caching**: The engine now implements intelligent caching for re-triggered nodes.
+*   **Smart Dependency Caching with "do_wait" Override System**: The engine now implements intelligent caching for re-triggered nodes.
 When a node with `do_not_wait` inputs gets re-triggered, dependency inputs remain cached to avoid unnecessary re-computation, while push inputs are cleared as expected.
-This optimization significantly improves performance in looping and event-driven workflows.
+Additionally, nodes can use `NodeStateUpdate` to specify `do_wait_inputs` - a list of dependency inputs that should be forced to wait for fresh data even when cached values exist.
+This override system enables sophisticated looping patterns where some dependencies should be cached while others need fresh inputs on each iteration.

 *   **The `run_context` Object**: A central `run_context` dictionary is now created for each workflow.
 It acts as the "single source of truth," tracking:
     *   The state of every node.